 Shell object, and then describe the visual hierarchy of the application in the subclassed

-The flyout is the root menu for a Shell application, and is accessible through an icon or by swiping from the side of the screen.
-The flyout consists of an optional header, flyout items, and optional menu items.
+A flyout is the optional root menu for a Shell application, and is accessible through an icon or by swiping from the side of the screen.
+The flyout consists of an optional header, flyout items, optional menu items, and an optional footer.

 After a flyout, the next level of navigation in a Shell application is the bottom tab bar.
 Alternatively, the navigation pattern for an application can begin with bottom tabs and make no use of a flyout.
 In both cases, when a bottom tab contains more than one page, the pages will be navigable by top tabs.